malmergustav/Texas_hold_em_poker/README.md

 ## Overview

 Welcome to the Texas Hold'em Poker game!
-This game allows you to play a simulated version of the popular poker game Texas Hold'em against computer players.
+This game allows you to play a simulated version of the popular poker game Texas Hold'em against your friends.

 ## Game Rules